Government support and My Aged Care

 Negotiated Contribution Review and Outcomes Form(PDF, 407KB)

-The CHSP upholds and abides by the Charter of Aged Care Rights and is funded by the Federal Government.
-Access is determined by individual need and our ability to meet that need.
+The Commonwealth Aged Care System is governed by the Aged Care Act 2024.
+Access to City of Unley’s CHSP services is determined by individual need and our ability to meet that need.

 To be eligible for the City of Unley CHSP you must be: